Comparing tempered and equivariant elliptic cohomology: An application to equivariant topological modular forms

 \section{An application to equivariant topological modular forms}

-As an example application of \Cref{maintheoremalg,maintheoremgeo}, let us repeat and refine the argument outlined in \cite[Rmk.10.6]{davidandlennart}, to show that $\TMF^{\B G}$ is a dualisable $\TMF$-module; in \emph{ibid}, only a plausibility argument could be given as no explicit comparison was constructed.
+As an example application of \Cref{maintheoremalg,maintheoremgeo}, let us repeat and refine the argument outlined in \cite[Rmk.10.6]{davidandlennart}, to show that $\TMF^{\B G}$ is a dualisable $\TMF$-module for certain compact Lie groups $G$; in \emph{ibid}, only a plausibility argument could be given as no explicit comparison was constructed.
 Recall the definitions of \emph{orientations} from \cite[Df.5.17]{davidandlennart} and \cite[\textsection4]{ec2}.
 We will also write the functor $\Ell^\GM$ of \Cref{functorialell} as $\Ell$ to declutter some notation.

-\begin{theorem}[{\Cref{dualisableproperty}}] Let $G$ be a compact Lie group which can be written as the product of a torus with a finite group and $\x$ be a \textbf{oriented} elliptic curve over a stack $\s$.
+\begin{theorem}[{\Cref{dualisableproperty}}] Let $G$ be a compact Lie group which can be written as the product of a torus with a finite group and $\x$ be an \textbf{oriented} elliptic curve over a stack $\s$.
 Then the $\E_\infty$-$\O_\s$-algebra $\O_{\Ell_{\x/\s}^{\B G}}$ is dualisable as a quasi-coherent sheaf over $\s$.
 In particular, $\TMF^{\B G}$ is dualisable as a $\TMF$-module. \end{theorem}